apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 understand as soon as multiple principals are contained in a given subject.

-Be wary if you find yourself adding combinations of denies and allows as it might highlight problematic patterns in your content model that will be hard to understand an secure over time.
+Be wary if you find yourself adding combinations of denies and allows as it might highlight problematic patterns in your content model that will be hard to understand and secure over time.

 ### Avoid redundancy